-Failure Modes and Effects Analysis (FMEA) and Failure Modes, Effects and Criticality Analysis (FMECA)
+Failure Mode and Effect Analysis ( FMEA ) and Failure Modes, Effects and Criticality Analysis ( FMECA )

 Although the purpose, terminology and other details can vary according to type (e.g., Process FMEA - PFMEA, Design FMEA - DFMEA, System FMEA, Product FMEA, FMECA, etc.), the basic methodology is similar for all.
-This document presents a brief general overview of FMEA / FMECA analysis techniques and requirements.
+ReliaSoft's XFMEA software facilitates data analysis and reporting for FMEAS, with configurable settings and predefined profiles for the major published standards.

 FMEA / FMECA Overview